 The other attraction of Marsaxlokk is the bustling market takes place on the waterfront every Sunday, from dawn until early afternoon.
 This is one of the most popular markets on the island, with both locals and tourists flocking to the stalls to purchase fresh fish that has been caught earlier that morning.

 In this market you will find fish stalls located near the church, fruit and vegetable vendors, a few booths selling tasting local sweets and pastries and in the middle a bit of everything, with sellers of household products, clothes, carpets, bags, shoes, souvenirs and so on.
 Marsaxlokk is also known for its numerous seafood restaurants on the waterfront, so, if you decide to stay until noon, you can think about having your lunch there.

 When to go and how to reach Marsaxlokk

-If you plan to catch the local transportation, we suggest going the very early in the morning to avoid the crowd.
-There are only very few buses to reach Marsaxlokk, and more you wait to go, more it’s challenging to find a space onboard.
+If you plan to catch the local transportation, we suggest going very early in the morning to avoid the crowd.
+There are only very few buses to reach Marsaxlokk, and the more you wait to go, the more it’s challenging to find a space onboard.
 We took the bus at 7.30 am entering the market after one hour, and it was an excellent choice.
 From Valletta, you can reach Marsaxlokk catching the bus n.
 85, 81 or TD10.
 If you have time, the best option is to rent a car and visit all the main attractions of the south-west side like Blue Grotto, Hagar Qim temples and the dining cliffs.
 In case there is a car park next to the football pitch along Triq Kavallerizza, only 5 minutes walk from the promenade.